naodeng/naodeng.com.cn/content/posts/Event/30-days-of-ai-in-testing-day-19-experiment-with-ai-for-test-prioritisation-and-evaluate-the-benefits-and-risks.md

 These AI-driven approaches represent a significant shift from manual and static methods to dynamic, efficient, and intelligent test management strategies, aiming at improving software quality, reducing costs, and accelerating development cycles.
 ```

+### Regarding **Reflecting on How You or Your Team Currently Execute This Task**

+#### Background and Available Information of My Current Project

+- The current project has tight delivery timelines, with significant pressure on task delivery and a risk of scope creep.
+- Existing project SOPs require compatibility with different browsers, resolutions, and devices.
+- The project is an e-commerce online shopping website, primarily for the web platform.

+#### The Necessity of Test Priority Sorting

+It is necessary.
+From the beginning of the project, based on the background and SOP, an initial testing strategy was developed.
+It included test priorities: business functionality testing first, followed by compatibility testing, then performance and network testing, and finally usability and ease-of-use testing.

+#### Factors Relied Upon for Choosing/Prioritizing Tests

+Mostly quantitative, with some qualitative aspects

+- Project team background
+- Project delivery pressure
+- Project SOPs
+- Team personnel configuration, more about the ratio of developers to testers
+- Results of negotiations and communications with the team

+#### Decision-Making in the Absence of Data

+Refer to useful information from past projects, negotiate and confirm with the team, and then make a decision.

+> Here, I must mention that the testing strategy and priorities are always iterative and updated, not set in stone.
+They can be adjusted based on the project situation and more information obtained.

+### Regarding **The Value of Test Priority Selection to AI Models**

+There would definitely be value.
+AI could provide more reasonable and lower-risk outcomes based on known qualitative and quantitative historical data within the model.

+### Regarding **The Risks of Test Priority Selection to AI Models**

+Risks are inevitable, mainly because of my concerns about data privacy and security with AI model tools.
+I would not transmit 100% of the project's context and known information to AI.
+Therefore, the results generated by AI without full information might significantly differ from the team's expectations.
+If the project is executed based on the outcomes provided by the AI model, it might not be possible to complete the project's delivery on time.

 ## About Event